-• Excellent peer-learning opportunity.
-Student population includes Running Start participants, first job seekers, new career/"retraining" students, incumbent workers "skilling up", hobbyists, engineers, students from around the globe.
+- Excellent peer-learning opportunity.
+There is no "typical" student. - Student population includes high school/Running Start participants, first job seekers, new career/retraining students, incumbent workers "skilling up", hobbyists, engineers, students from around the globe.

 Internships

 Is there opportunity to complete an internship?